yrahul3910/issue-reporter/README.md

 `api.js` is a wrapper that sends the required request to the Dandelion NLP API.

 # Database
 mLab is used for hosting the MongoDB database.
-There are 3 collections:
+There are 2 collections:

 ## Issues
 The format of a document in this collection is:
 ```
 {
     _id: Auto generated id,
-    uid: The _id of the user who opened the issue,
+    username: The username of the user who opened the issue,
     title: A title given by the user,
-    org: The organization the issue is submitted to (the _id),
+    org: The organization the issue is submitted to (the username),
     location: The area the issue is reported in,
-    duplicates: An array with the IDs of other duplicate issues,
     date: The date the issue was opened,
     status: A string that the organization can set to update the status
 }